LiamD88/cooking-for-you/README.md

  * [CSS Validator](https://jigsaw.w3.org/css-validator/) This allowed me to validate my CSS.
  * [Auto Prefixer](https://autoprefixer.github.io/) This was used to check if my CSS was valid on all browsers.

+# Testing

+[TESTING.md](https://github.com/LiamD88/cooking-for-you/blob/master/TESTING.md)This is a link to the testing done on this website.